-I’m mixed race, but I’m three generations mixed race, which means: I’m mixed race, my mother is mixed race, and her parents are both mixed race.
-My mother is from Singapore, it’s a tiny country in Asia, and my father is from Jersey – white as white can be.
-Growing up, I didn’t have anyone else to model myself after because Singapore has such a niche culture within Asia, and Eurasian culture from Singapore is so niche within that as well.
-I didn’t have any sort of representation, racially, that could help me reflect my own identity.
+I’m mixed race, but I’m three generations mixed race, which means: I’m mixed race, my mother is mixed race, and her parents were both mixed race.
+My mother is from Singapore, an island country in Southeast Asia, and my father is from New Jersey – white as white can be.
+Being half Asian and half White caused a lot of internal conflict within my own psyche.
+I often felt I had to “choose” between one, while also feeling that choice wasn’t always up to me.
+Growing up, I didn’t have anyone else to model myself after because Singapore has its own specific Asian culture, and Eurasian culture is so niche within that as well.
+I didn’t have any sort of representation to look to in America that could help me reflect my own identity.
 Since I was so confused, and didn’t know how to explain my racial identity and culture, it seemed other people felt it was their place to fill in the blanks.
 Questions I got a lot growing up, and still get to this day, were, “Where are you from?
 No, where are you really from?” or sometimes just flat out, “What are you?”
 These questions made it clear in my head that I didn’t fit in with the white kids.
 Then when I would try to explain my identity, other people would even correct me.
 I remember so clearly being in third grade and telling this girl that I was Asian, and she said to me, “Well, you’re not a real Asian because you aren’t Chinese.”
 I looked ambiguous to people because most had never seen anyone who looked like me.
 We were all growing up in a society focused on racially categorizing in these very specific boxes and none of them really fit me, so I would get grouped into the “most common denominator,” which has often been Latina.
 I started to naturally gravitate to the latinx kids in my schools, often being adopted as an “honorary Latina,” but even then, I was always aware that I never truly belonged to the latinx community either.